3mdeb/96boards-docs-wiki/Debian-Wifi-Command-Line.md

 In case you don't have a HDMI monitor around and got UART access to the board (e.g. [UART adapter board](http://www.96boards.org/products/mezzanine/uarts/) or [Sensors Mezzanine
 ](http://www.96boards.org/products/mezzanine/sensors-mezzanine/)), there are quite a few easy ways for you to configure a wireless connection, so you can then remotely access your board without any extra cables (besides the power adapter).

-There are basically two easy ways to configure your network via command line, one is via Network Manager and the other is simply using _/etc/network/interfaces_ with the right arguments.

 This tutorial assumes you are running either Debian (e.g. CE RPB) or Ubuntu, and it is not specific to a board.

 ### Using Network Manager